 4) Change back into coat and tie for lunch.
 There were matches where we convened for casual buffets “at luncheon”, but more often than not these were grand affairs: four-course meals with elaborate place settings and replete with wine, port and various toasts (read: shots of whiskey) to top things off.
 If we students had fared well in the morning, the object of our hosts was mainly to get us as drunk as possible in preparation for…

 5) Afternoon singles.
-Having changed back into golfing attire, we play 18 holes of singles, at match-play, of course.
+Having changed back into golfing attire, we played 18 holes of singles, at match-play, of course.
 Depending on the luncheon miniseries, these could be quite entertaining affairs.

 I honestly couldn’t tell you the first thing about whether we won, lost or drew any of these overall matches against the golf club teams.
-First of all, from a team perspective, I don’t think it mattered to anyone all that much; second, by the end of these marathon golfing days, I was far too drunk to care.
+First of all, from a team perspective, I don’t think it mattered to anyone all that much; second, by the end of these marathon golfing days, I was far too drunk to give a fig.

 I do remember well my last match before heading home to America, however.
 It was played at Royal Blackheath, which, if memory serves, is the oldest golf club in England, i.e. south of the Scottish border.
 We had arranged this match because a fellow on our team has been a member there growing up.
 He arranged it and, for him, the matches were equal parts homecoming, competition and piss-up.

 Luncheon had been a complete free-for-all, as I recall.
 Some two hours of eating and drinking had finally given way to the singles matches.
 Our Blackheath alum went out first against one of his oldest friends, while I — because it was my last match — was given the honor of going out last vs. the club captain, a 50-something fellow who kept offering sips from his flask all along the outward nine.
-I sorta held off; I wanted to win my swan song.
-On 12 or something like that, I went 3 up and we set about finishing his brandy in short order.
+I sorta held off; I wanted to win my swan song (and was finally sobering up from lunch).
+On 12 or something like that, I went 3 up and we set about finishing his brandy together.

 When we arrived at the tee box serving the par-3 15th, our match nearly decided, we came upon the first group.
-They had decided to simply sit down on a bench, wave everyone through and concentrate on their drinking, reminiscing and needling of whomever might come through.
+They had decided to park themselves on a bench, wave everyone through and concentrate on their drinking, reminiscing and needling.
 In the three years of college golf I played at Wesleyan, I ran into and even competed against several guys I had grown up with — but the idea that we might blow off or otherwise back-burner our match in favor camaraderie like this would never have occurred to us.
 Pity, that.

 Every once in a while, people find out I played college golf in England.
 Once they get past the fact that, today, my game is so bad that it’s hard to believe I played anywhere competitively, they ask, “So, what was it like?”